Skip to content

 If you like the result, add these lines to your shell configuration file (~/.bashrc or ~/.zshrc) to make it permanent.

-Zum Beispiel, wenn sie ihr aktuelles Verzeichnis als Terminal Title anzeigen wollen, fügen Sie folgenden Code-Schnipsel zu ihrer ~/.bashrc oder ~/.zshrc hinzu:
+Zum Beispiel, wenn Sie ihr aktuelles Verzeichnis im Titel Ihrer Terminal-Registerkarte anzeigen möchten, fügen Sie folgenden Code-Schnipsel zu Ihrer ~/.bashrc oder ~/.zshrc hinzu:

 bash